 But they don't want to take responsibility for it if Hillary Clinton wins.

-Because they're the same people that would say to conservatives like me, Hannity, you got to support McCain.
+But boy, they deserve responsibility because they're the same people that would say to conservatives like me, Hannity, you got to support McCain.

-And I was doing it for a candidate that I knew was a Rhino Republican for the most part, but I knew he was better than Obama.
+And I was doing it for a candidate that I knew was a rhino Republican for the most part, but I knew he was better than Obama.

-Now you've got a situation where the establishment folks, the NRIO guys, and then you got the weekly standard guys and the Wall Street Journal guys, and they're all going out there.
+Now you've got a situation where the establishment folks, the NRIO guys, and then you got the Weekly Standard guys and the Wall Street Journal guys, and they're all going out there.

 They went out there and they tried to persuade you, stay away from Donald Trump.